MA2QL: A Minimalist Approach to Fully Decentralized Multi-Agent Reinforcement Learning

 SMAC is a popular partially observable environment for benchmarking cooperative MARL algorithms.
 SMAC has a much larger exploration space, where agents are much easy to get stuck in sub-optimal policies especially in the decentralized setting.
 We test our method on three representative maps for three difficulties: $\mathtt{3s\_vs\_4z}$ (easy), $\mathtt{5m\_vs\_6m}$ (hard), and $\mathtt{corridor}$ (super hard), where harder map has more agents.
 It is worth noting that we do not use any global state in the decentralized training and each agent learns on its own trajectory.

 The results are shown in Figure \ref{fig:smac}.
 On the map $\mathtt{3s\_vs\_4z}$, IQL and MA2QL both converge to the winning rate of 100\%.
 However, on the hard and super hard map $\mathtt{5m\_vs\_6m}$ and $\mathtt{corridor}$, MA2QL achieves stronger than IQL.
-Moreover, in these maps there are different numbers of agents, 3 agents in $\mathtt{3s\_vs\_4z}$, 5 agents in $\mathtt{5m\_vs\_6m}$, and 6 agents in $\mathtt{corridor}$, thus the results may also indicate the good scalability of MA2QL, though the difficulty of the map varies.

-It is worth noting that recent study \citep{papoudakis2021benchmarking} shows that IQL performs well in SMAC, even close to CTDE methods like QMIX \citep{rashid2018qmix}.
-Here, we show that MA2QL can still outperform IQL in three maps with various difficulties, which indicates that MA2QL can also tackle the non-stationarity problem and bring the performance gain in more complex tasks.
+It is worth noting that the recent study \citep{papoudakis2021benchmarking} shows that IQL performs well in SMAC, even close to CTDE methods like QMIX \citep{rashid2018qmix}.
+Here, we show that MA2QL can still outperform IQL in three maps with various difficulties, which indicates that MA2QL can also tackle the non-stationarity problem and bring performance gain in more complex tasks.